bergenpolyglotprogrammers/exercises/set1/project.md

 > Tip: In order for a player to end back up in the main menu until he chooses to quit, this should probably run in a while loop until Q is entered.

 > :tada: Remember to have some fun!
 Throw in some [ASCII art](http://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) or something here, use some [console colors](https://www.c-sharpcorner.com/article/change-console-foreground-and-background-color-in-c-sharp/Images/ConsoleColors.jpg) or [try to play sounds on key presses or background music](https://askubuntu.com/questions/920539/how-to-play-a-sound-from-terminal).
-Just don't spend 2 hours on this during our workshop :sweat_smile:
+Just don't sink all your time on these things :sweat_smile:

 ## Game rules